 Anything (or anyone) that boosts your stress level can make you more vulnerable to tension headaches or migraines.
 Doctors don't know exactly how it happens.
 Many things may be involved, including certain nerves in the brain that relay pain messages and may be extra sensitive.
 Changes within the brain itself may also be involved in migraine headaches.

-When the temperature changes, it can make a migraine more likely.
+Temperature changes can make a migraine more likely.
 Whether it's a heat wave or a cold snap, the change can trigger a headache.
 Sunny, hot days can do that, too.
 Rain or changes in barometric pressure also may lead to headaches.
-While you can't change the weather, you can wear sunglasses on a bright day, stay hydrated, and avoid midday sun.
+While you can't change the weather, you can wear sunglasses on a bright day, stay hydrated, and avoid the midday sun.

 Strong smells, even nice ones, trigger migraines in many people.
 Why this happens is unclear.
 The most common offenders are paint, perfume, and certain types of flowers.

 Ouch!
 How you wear your hair can take a toll on your head.
 A too-tight ponytail may strain the connective tissue in the scalp, leading to a hairdo headache.
 Headbands, braids, and tight-fitting hats can do that, too.
 If this is the cause of your headache, you'll usually get fast relief if you let your hair down.

 Strenuous activity can sometimes lead to headaches.
 Examples include jogger's headache and even a sex headache.
 These types of headaches are most common in people who are likely to get migraines.
 Call 911 if you get a severe headache suddenly after doing something that's physically hard, or if it's your first headache of this kind and you also get vomiting, double vision, or a rigid neck.

 Slouching builds up pressure in the head and neck muscles.
 Do you hunch your shoulders, use a chair with no lower-back support, or stare at a monitor that is too low or too high?
 If you have frequent tension headaches, changing these things could help.